20 percent of

 The effects of not recognizing and treating depression can be very serious.
-Like in this case, her no longer being with us.
-We will never fully understand how our body can trigger under stressful situations, but we could learn that pregnancy is a delicate status and should be treated with open eyes and ears to a women's needs.
-I hope that we could all share this information with people we may know are expecting or are planning to start their families.
-Having knowledge of perinatal depression helps more people be aware of signs and be prepared.
+Like in this situation, her no longer being with us.
+We will never fully understand how our body can be triggered under stressful situations.
+We need to know pregnancy is a delicate stage for a woman.
+It should be treated with a lot of attention and compassionate to a women’s needs.

 If you are pregnant and are experiencing any of these problems you may have Perinatal depression.